TheDuckCow/godot-road-generator/docs/getting-started.md

     - Or just simply select the right RoadPoint in the Scene hierarchy view
 1. In the inspector panel, click the button that now says"+ Next RoadPoint" (instead of "Select Next RoadPoint")
 1. The new RoadPoint will be added and immediately selected
-    - This RoadPoint will have the same configurations (lanes, should size, handle size) as the previously selected RoadPoint that it is now connected to.
+    - This RoadPoint will have the same configurations (lanes, shoulder size, handle size) as the previously selected RoadPoint that it is now connected to.
     - In the future, we will create additional methods to quickly "draw" roads by point and click
 1. Move this RoadPoint around.
 It's a Spatial node, making it easy to use all the different built in tools for that.
 This means you can also use the Transform panel in the Inspector window to set very fine tuned placement if needed.
 1. Add more RoadPoints to your heart's desire!